Keithenneu/arma_moving_ships/README.md

 - Transitions from helicopter landing/takeoff to storage + crew moving around
 - Controlling the ship (manual / waypoints)
 - sound / particle effects

+TODO:
+- improve detection whether player is on a ship / which ship
+- control action only when on the ship
+- refactor: CfgFunctions
+- refactor: functions more generic / architecture restructure
+- improve ship physics model